Machine-Learning-Dynamical-Systems/kooplearn/README.md

 pip install -e .
 ```

-To be able to run the tests install it as
+To be able to run the tests & documentation script install it as
 ```
-pip install -e ".[test]"
+pip install -e ".[dev]"
 ```

 To be able to run the deep learning framework examples install it as